eduwallet/veramo-agent/README.md

-    "state": <filter based on a specific unique state previously used by the front-end issuer>, "holder": <filter based on the holder key specification of a wallet>, "credential": <filter based on the credential type>, 'primaryId": <filter based on the primary identifier for a credential (the unique user id)>, "issuanceDate": <filter on credentials issued after this date>
+    "state": <filter based on a specific unique state previously used by the front-end issuer>, "holder": <filter based on the holder key specification of a wallet>, "credential": <filter based on the credential type>, "primaryId": <filter based on the primary identifier for a credential (the unique user id)>, "issuanceDate": <filter on credentials issued after this date>
 }
 ```